Early history of video games: Initial games

-Around this time, non-visual games were being developed at various research computer laboratories; for example, Christopher Strachey developed a simulation of the game draughts, or checkers, for the Pilot ACE that he unsuccessfully attempted to run for the first time in July 1951 at the British National Physical Laboratory and completed in 1952; this is the first known computer game to be created for a general-purpose computer, rather than a machine specifically made for the game like Bertie.
+Around this time, non-visual games were being developed at various research computer laboratories.
+The first of these was Christopher Strachey's Checkers for the Pilot ACE, which he unsuccessfully attempted to run for the first time in July 1951 at the British National Physical Laboratory and completed in 1952; Checkers was the first known computer game to be created for a general-purpose computer, rather than a machine specifically made for the game like Bertie the Brain.
 Strachey's program inspired Arthur Samuel to develop his own checkers game in 1952 for the IBM 701; successive iterations developed rudimentary artificial intelligence by 1955 and a version was shown on television in 1956.
 Also in 1951, Dietrich Prinz wrote the first limited program of chess for the University of Manchester's general-purpose Ferranti Mark 1 computer, one of the first commercially available computers.
 The program was only capable of computing "mate-in-two" problems as it was not powerful enough to play a full game, and it had no video output.
-Around the same time in the early 1950s, military research organizations like the RAND Corporation developed a series of combat simulation games of increasing complexity, such as Carmonette, where the player would enter orders to intercept enemy aircraft, or set up their forces to counter an enemy army invasion.
-These simulations were not yet true video games, as they required human intervention to interpret the player's orders and the final results; the computer only controlled the paths that the enemies would take, and the program was focused on simulating events and probabilities.
+Around the same time in the early 1950s, military research organizations like the RAND Corporation developed a series of combat simulation games of increasing complexity, such as the 1948 "Air Defense Simulation", developed by the Army Operations Research Office at Johns Hopkins University in 1948.
+It was followed by the Carmonette (Combined ARms Computer MOdel) series, beginning in 1953, featuring ground combat at the levels of the individual soldier and company and expanded through the 1970s.
+Hutspiel, created in 1955, was a theater-level war game for an analog computer also by the Operations Research Office.
+The game was played by two people, red and blue, representing a war simulation between NATO and USSR forces, and was designed to study the use of tactical nuclear weapons and air support in Western Europe in the case of Soviet invasion.
+These simulations were not yet true video games, as they required human intervention to interpret the player's orders and the final results; the computer only controlled the paths that the enemies would take, and the programs were focused on simulating events and probabilities.